— PROJECT NAME

 As the online scarf design process may confuse the user, it's important to keep encouraging the user on with concise copy and a smooth design layout that makes the user journey easier.

-MAPPING OUT THE USER JOURNEYS
+MAPPING OUT THE USER FLOWS

 USABILITY TESTING AND INITIAL PAGE PROTOTYPES